alexpchin/tictactoe-js/README.md

-# tictactoe-js
+# Tictactoe-js

-An implementation of tictactoe in Javascript.
+An implementation of the game Tictactoe in Javascript.